Getting Divorced or Separated

-Take it step by step, and be gentle with yourself.
-But be sure to revise your protection plan to your changed needs, and ensure that you have important coverage when you need it.
+Take things step by step, and be gentle with yourself.
+But be sure to revise your insurance plan to your reflect your changing needs and ensure you have the correct coverage when you need it.

-Unfortunately, this is not always easy.
-Call your team at McClain Insurance to help make your transition from joint insurance coverage to individual protection plans as smooth as possible:
+Unfortunately, this isn’t always easy.
+If you live in the Pacific Northwest, the McClain Insurance team is here to help make your transition from joint insurance coverage to individual protection plan as smooth as possible.

 He moved out, took some of his stuff, but hasn’t filed for divorce yet.
-You haven’t filed for divorce yet.
-But you know this has got to end.
+You haven’t filed for divorce either, but you know this has got to end.

 Yet, you’re not quite sure how to tackle it all… it seems an awful lot to take care of.
 For one, separating the bills seems like a good idea…

-Unfortunately, a separation (when you and your partner end the relationship, possibly live apart, but have not yet filed for a divorce) makes matters more complicated: As long as both of you are listed as “named insureds” on a policy, we cannot delete one of you from the insurance plan, and we cannot change your insurance without consent from your ex-partner.
+Unfortunately, a separation makes insurance matters more complicated.
+As long as both of you are listed as “named insureds” on an insurance policy, we cannot delete one of you from the insurance plan, and we cannot change your insurance without consent from your ex-partner.

 That said, there are certain steps you can and should take when it comes to your insurance plan: